Stop Worrying About Holiday Eating—and Do This Instead

 Every year, these guilt-inducing headlines fill us with anxiety.
 We begin to dread the upcoming war between our cravings for all the delectable treats and the desire to control our appetite.
 It’s no wonder we start to fear holiday eating and begin developing battle plans.

-However, did you know that there is a way to approach holiday eating in a manner that doesn’t pit you against the pecan pie?
+However, there is a way to approach holiday eating in a manner that doesn’t pit you against the pecan pie.
 It seems counter-intuitive, but what if the healthiest way to eat on the holidays is to eat what you want?

 How Can It Be Healthy to Eat What I Want?

 It’s completely normal to worry about holiday eating.
 After all, these are special occasions focused on food.
 However, in the big picture, worry about holiday eating is misplaced, because it’s not what you eat on holidays that is important.

 Holiday eating represents a small portion of your overall food intake.
 Even if you add in all the special days, vacations, and weekends away, you still only come up to a percent of your overall eating.
 It’s what you eat on all the other days that matters most.